IBM/maximo-labs/MkDocs/monitor_modbus_simulator/docs/docker.md

 ## 1. Install Docker

 There are different ways to install the Docker engine depending of the package and the OS.</br>
 One multi platform option is Rancher Desktop.
-It is a fairly easy to install Rancher Desktop,</br>
+It is fairly easy to install Rancher Desktop,</br>
 as you just have to follow this guide: [Running Docker locally](https://docs.rancherdesktop.io/getting-started/installation/){target=_blank}</br>